Facebook logo - click to follow SImplyMeds on Facebook

 Doxycycline

-Atovaquone/Proguanil also available as the branded version Malarone
+Atovaquone/Proguanil which is also available as the branded version Malarone

-Contracting malaria can be serious and therefore prevention with anti-malarials is always recommended.
-Symptoms of malaria can include:-
+Contracting malaria can be serious and therefore, prevention with anti-malarials is always recommended.

 Other Protective Measures